Alina Maksymenko: Senior

-Maksymenko won three golds and one silver medal at the Deriugina World Cup 2011.
+Maksymenko won three gold and one silver medal at the Deriugina World Cup 2011.
 At the 2011 Universiade held in Shenzhen, she won the silver medal in the hoop final (28.100) and the bronze medal in the clubs final.
 Maksymenko also helped Ukraine win the team bronze medal at the 2011 World Championships in Montpellier, France.
-She placed 5th in All-around final in qualified for the London 2012 Olympics.
+She placed 5th in the all-around final and qualified for the London 2012 Olympics.

-She started her 2012 season competing at the LA Lights in Los Angeles but struggled with her new routines and finished behind fellow Ukrainian Ganna Rizatdinova in all-around.
+She started her 2012 season competing at the LA Lights in Los Angeles, but struggled with her new routines and finished behind fellow Ukrainian Ganna Rizatdinova in all-around.
 She then competed at the 2012 Deriugina Cup and took silver in all-around behind Russian gymnast Daria Dmitrieva.
-Maksymenko competed in the individual all-around event at the 2012 Summer Olympics in London.
+Maksymenko competed in the individual all-around event at the 2012 Summer Olympics in London where her fashion style caught attention.
 She qualified for the finals and finished 6th overall.